KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/3radioselection.md

 1. Save your file.
 In Chrome, select a drink and press the **Order** button.
 Do you see your drink name write out to the console?

    {% hint style='info' %}
-We can't get the selected drink name by id because we don't know which id to use.
+We can't get the selected drink name by id because we don't know which id is the **selected** drink.
 This is an example of the power of query selectors.
    {% endhint %}